 - Naltrexone, which blocks the feel-good affects alcohol causes in your brain.
 Without that sensation, you may feel less inclined to drink as you’ll no longer have the same “reward.”

 - Vivitrol is an injected form of naltrexone that your doctor will administer once a month.
 As with the oral form of the medication, you may become less interested in drinking because you will no longer experience the same physical sensations.
 Receiving an injection may be a more reliable way to receive medication for people who forget or may not be willing to continue their pills.

-Long-term support.
 Recovery from alcoholism is a lifelong journey.
-A person who was once dependent on alcohol will likely fight relapses and temptations for most of his or her life.
+A person who was once dependent on alcohol will likely fight relapses and temptations for most of their life.
 It’s not uncommon for people to fall on and off “the wagon,” or slip in and out of sobriety as they work their way through the addiction.
 Some people may beat addiction the first time they try to become sober.
 Others will battle the dependency for many years.
-But the more a person tries, the more likely it is that he or she will be successful.
+The more a person tries, the more likely it is that they’ll be successful.

-Alcohol addiction can take a physical toll on the body, causing a variety of complications such as heart disease, cancer, and cirrhosis (scarring of the liver).
+Alcohol addiction can take a physical toll on the body, causing a variety of complications like heart disease, cancer, and scarring of the liver (cirrhosis).
 Addiction is often accompanied by certain mood or psychological disorders, such as depression or anxiety.
 In addition to your treatment for addiction, you may also have to seek out medical care for any complications you experience as a result of alcoholism.